 Guiding Principles for Our Approach

-The following principles and assumptions underly our approach for facility scorecard services (priorities will vary by organization):
+The following principles and assumptions underly our facility scorecard services for integrating facilities metrics and data (priorities will vary by organization):

 - Have Limited Data Staff.
 Your facility management group does not have dedicated analysts to manage your facility data and metrics.
 You do not have dedicated resources from an organizational performance or IT group for this, and do not have an enterprise business intelligence platform with robust facility management data.
 (You may be starting or planning to move to any of these but want an interim approach in the meantime to confirm or refine your needs.)